If you have problems with commercial products or services, you may have rights to:

 If you can’t reach an agreement with the supplier, you may be able to make a claim to the Disputes Tribunal or District Court for:

-- breach of warranties under the Sales of Goods Act if it’s a faulty product
+- breach of warranties under the Contract and Commercial Law Act if it’s a faulty product

 - breach of contract for commercial services.